hbryan47/SafePlan/safeplan/Heathers Files/README.md

 Created a dummy Next.js project in hopes to learn how to incorporate into our project

+Maintained and Worked on our Trello Board

+Starting sharing our error files in a word doc to showcase our journey

 Did our ReadME files for this weeks sprint

+Added media queries to our css